I’ve gone on record saying that when a doctor tells you that your thyroid symptoms are in your head you should run, not walk, away.

 Hyperparathyroidism results in high levels of calcium from the overproduction of parathyroid hormone which then causes all of the symptoms listed above.

-You can diagnose this condition by checking your calcium, parathyroid hormone level, and vitamin D level.
+You can diagnose this condition by checking your calcium, parathyroid hormone levels, and vitamin D levels.

 What makes things more complicated is the fact that hyperparathyroidism can co-exist with hypothyroidism.